dgsksupun/CRUD-FORM-in-C-/README.md

 # CRUD-FORM-in-C-
-This is a basic CRUD windows Form application C#
+This is a basic CRUD windows Form application using C#